 Since our founding in 2006, YETI has strived to bring more people into the WILD by providing highly durable gear for any situation.
-We decided early on that product innovation would come from necessity and firsthand experience, and today, YETI products continue to deliver exceptional performance and durability - whether that be an excursion into the remote wilderness, at the beach, or just getting together with friends in the backyard.
+We decided early on that product innovation would come from necessity and firsthand experience.
+Today, YETI products deliver exceptional performance and durability - whether on an excursion into the remote wilderness, at the beach, or just getting together with friends in the backyard.